y-arjun-y/arjunyadav/pages-md/series.md

 - <time>Nov 30, 2021</time> [Interesting Reads - November 2021](/blog/interesting-reads-november-2021)
 - <time>Oct 31, 2021</time> [Interesting Reads - October 2021](/blog/interesting-reads-october-2021)
 - <time>Sep 30, 2021</time> [Interesting Reads - September 2021](/blog/interesting-reads-september-2021)

+<h2 id="replacement-posts">Replacement Posts</h2>

+I've missed my goal of posting a blog post at least once a month (excluding my [interesting reads](/interesting-reads) series) a couple of times, here are all the replacement posts:

+- [Results from DALL·E 2 (Part 2)](/blog/results-from-dalle-2-part-2) (replacement post for October 2022)
+- [Distillation of The Offense-Defense Balance of Scientific Knowledge](/blog/distillation-of-the-offense-defense-balance-of-scientific-knowledge) (replacement post for July 2022)

 [^1]: Well, not _everything_ everything, only most newsletters, articles/posts and books.
 But you get the point.